-c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or through the addition of impervious surfaces, in a manner which would:
+- c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or through the addition of impervious surfaces, in a manner which would: - i.

-i.
 Result in substantial erosion or siltation on- or off-site?

-The Project site is mostly flat and the Project would not substantially alter the existing drainage pattern of the site or area.
-The Project site does not have a stream or river and is not near another body of water.
-The Project would not result in substantial erosion or siltation on- or off-site, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site.
+The project site is mostly flat and the project would not substantially alter the existing drainage pattern of the site or area.
+The project site does not have a stream or river and is not near another body of water.
+Furthermore, the project will be developed to allow for a portion of parcel (APN: 511-011-06), to the north as a part of a condition of approval from the Fresno Metropolitan Flood Control District, to drain into the proposed project and use the projects drainage facilities.
+The project will not increase the level of erosion off site, however, it will facilitate the drainage needs of a portion of that parcel.
+The project would not result in substantial erosion or siltation on- or off-site, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site.